How to install OS maps on your mobile device

 Install one of the free Apps and Buy or Subscribe to Maps

-Our routes overlay the OS maps which are far more detailed than the normal mobile Google maps showing all the footpaths, contours and map symbols.
+Our routes overlay the detailed OS maps (in either App) which are far more acurate than the normal mobile Google maps showing all the footpaths, contours and map symbols.
 Don’t be tempted to make do with the free base maps that come with the Apps as they are not detailed enough and will spoil the route for you.

-This article provides the instructions for the OS Maps App but you could still choose to use the Memory Map App if OS Maps doesn't seem to work for you.
+This article provides the instructions for the OS Maps App but do try the Memory Map App if OS Maps doesn't seem to work for you.

 Click or tap the first of the images below to start a slide show: